-With the default configuration of Windows 10/8/7, all opened windows of a certain app or File Explorer combine into a single taskbar button.
+With the default configuration of Windows 10/8/7, all opened windows of a certain app or File Explorer combines into a single taskbar button.
 Keeping the cursor on its icon on the taskbar or clicking on its icon on the taskbar, you’ll see the preview thumbnail of every window.
 If you want to open the exact window or restore the last active window, it isn’t easy to find out.

 In this gearupwindows article, we will show the steps to enable the Last Active Click feature in Windows 10 / 8 / 7, so you can easily switch to the last active window with just a single click.
 It will also help you to cycle through the opened window of a separate app.
 For instance, if you have opened 10 windows of Chrome.
 Just keep clicking on its icon on the taskbar to rotate between opened windows of Chrome.
 Isn’t it a cool feature?